tommybobbins/Area_Rectilinear_Shapes/rectilinear_shapes.md

 + Make your code look like the following, by adding a broadcast finised and When I receive finished code block.
 Add the following
 ![screenshot](images/add_perimeter.gif)
++ You could also make the quiz more difficult by hiding some of the lengths as the tractor moves around.

+# Step 9: Perimeter calculation (just for fun).

+## Activity checklist

++ Add in a variable called perimeter and then use it to calculate the perimeter.
+The perimeter should be the same as 2*(length1+length2+height1+height2).

+## Test your project

+Click the green flag.

++ Does the perimeter you have calculated equal twice the length/height variables?

 # Challenge: Creating the grid background (optional)